-A master of visual storytelling, DB Waterman enjoys bringing together many seemingly incoherent story lines into one completely new story.
+A master of visual storytelling, DB Waterman enjoys bringing together many seemingly incoherent storylines into one completely new story.
 The unforgiving layering of transparent watercolors in her works is a challenge she never wants to miss.
-Every layer of paper, oil, acrylic, pencil, crayon, ballpoint, watercolor, ink, charcoal and whatever else she uses remains visible in the final artwork.
+Every layer of paper, oil, acrylic, pencil, crayon, ballpoint, watercolor, ink, charcoal, and whatever else she uses remains visible in the final artwork.

 Art – luxury or necessity?
 Art offers up the opportunity to escape from everyday life just like music.
 And art forms, whether it is music or visual arts are not luxuries.
-They can give you a different perspective about life.
+They can give you a different perspective on life.

 Art – is it personal?
-I’m inspired by weathered walls with posters, peeling paint and anything that is dilapidated.
+I’m inspired by weathered walls with posters, peeling paint, and anything that is dilapidated.
 I try to create something new, something beautiful with these elements.
-My collages are built up of various types of pictures, photos and images that I have collected over the years.
+My collages are built up of various types of pictures, photos, and images that I have collected over the years.
 I start an artwork by creating a surface and then splashing or stamping with watercolor or acrylic paint.
 Some are created with just a particular way of arranging photographs.
 Other collages are created with transferred images that are pulled loose or torn.
-Old and torn and weathered.
+Old and worn and weathered.
 So yes, my art is a reflection of my creative spirit.

 Most memorable compliment: One of my customers Kate loved my artworks so much that she bought a second piece.
 I consider that a big compliment.